luismiaresse/pricelist-fetcher/README.md

 * [psycopg-binary](https://pypi.org/project/psycopg-binary/)
 * [pyshorteners](https://pypi.org/project/pyshorteners/)

-Many can be autoinstalled by executing `pip install -r requirements.txt`.
+Many can be autoinstalled by executing `pip install -r requirements.txt` in the project directory.

 ## Usage
 This tool uses a command-line interface that receives the desired URL as argument and other flags.